theteachr/nyu-calculator/README.md

 # Not Your Usual Calculator

-A simple calculator build with Elm.
+A simple calculator built with Elm.